Introduction

 “Our new hires are sent a series of short ‘pulse’ survey questions that require them to rate their onboarding experience and allow room to include any feedback they may have.
 We use it to improve onboarding by department or as a whole,” says Brittany Leaper of 7shifts.

 The best way to measure the effectiveness of your employee onboarding program is to ask your new hires.
-After their first month, send an employee onboarding survey to gather feedback on their experiences.
+After their first month, send a new hire questionnaire to gather feedback on their onboarding ux (user experiences).
 Here are some sample questions you might want to include:

 - Did the job meet your expectations?